alkiranet/terraform-alkira-aws-builder/README.md

 This module creates various resources in _Alkira_ and _AWS_ from **.yaml** files.

 ## Basic Usage
-Define the path to your **.yaml** configuration file in the module.
+Reference [alkiranet/aws-builder/alkira](https://registry.terraform.io/modules/alkiranet/aws-builder/alkira/latest) as the _source_ and define the path to the **.yaml** configuration file.

 ```hcl
 module "aws_vpcs" {